Huotes/CommitMaker/README.md

 A study showed the leading causes of death in the United States are: 1.
 Heart disease, 2.
 Chuck Norris, 3.
 Cancer

 Chuck Norris has never won an Academy Award for acting... because he's not acting.

+Chuck Norris wipes his ass with chain mail and sandpaper.